doyager/play_around/hadoop/kafka/readme.md

  Kafka is able to failover to such idle consumers in cases where an active consumer dies, or when a new partition is added:

+<h3> Kafka Broker</h3>
+A Kafka cluster consists of one or more servers (Kafka brokers) running Kafka.
+Producers are processes that push records into Kafka topics within the broker.
+A consumer pulls records off a Kafka topic.
+Running a single Kafka broker is possible but it doesn’t give all the benefits that Kafka in a cluster can give, for example, data replication.
+Kafka Broker
+Management of the brokers in the cluster is performed by Zookeeper.
+There may be multiple Zookeepers in a cluster, in fact the recommendation is three to five, keeping an odd number so that there is always a majority and the number as low as possible to conserve overhead resources.

+<h3> Consumers and consumer groups </h3>

+Consumers can read messages starting from a specific offset and are allowed to read from any offset point they choose.
+This allows consumers to join the cluster at any point in time.

+<h2>Low-level consumers</h2>

+    There are two types of consumers in Kafka.
+First, the low-level consumer, where topics and partitions are specified as is the offset from which to read, either fixed position, at the beginning or at the end.
+This can, of course, be cumbersome to keep track of which offsets are consumed so the same records aren’t read more than once.
+So Kafka added another easier way of consuming with:

+<h2>High-level consumer</h2>

+      The high-level consumer (more known as consumer groups) consists of one or more consumers.
+Here a consumer group is created by adding the property “group.id” to a consumer.
+Giving the same group id to another consumer means it will join the same group.

+      The broker will distribute according to which consumer should read from which partitions and it also keeps track of which offset the group is at for each partition.
+It tracks this by having all consumers committing which offset they have handled.

+      Every time a consumer is added or removed from a group the consumption is rebalanced between the group.
+All consumers are stopped on every rebalance, so clients that time out or are restarted often will decrease the throughput.
+Make the consumers stateless since the consumer might get different partitions assigned on a rebalance.

+      Consumers pull messages from topic partitions.
+Different consumers can be responsible for different partitions.
+Kafka can support a large number of consumers and retain large amounts of data with very little overhead.
+By using consumer groups, consumers can be parallelized so that multiple consumers can read from multiple partitions on a topic, allowing a very high message processing throughput.
+The number of partitions impacts the maximum parallelism of consumers as there cannot be more consumers than partitions.

+<h3>Records are never pushed out to consumers, the consumer will ask for messages when the consumer is ready to handle the message.</h3>

+The consumers will never overload themselves with lots of data or lose any data since all records are being queued up in Kafka.
+If the consumer is behind during message processing, it has the option to eventually catch up and get back to handle data in real-time.